Investment Options In India For NRI

 Thrift Deposit Scheme:

 It is a recurring deposit scheme where fixed sums are deposited every month for a fixed period.
 Compound interest is payable at the same rates as applicable to other term deposits.
-Loan facility is also available.
+A loan facility is also available.

-It is a fixed deposit scheme where you can withdraw your deposit to the extent of your need and leave the remaining amount undisturbed to earn you interest at the contracted rate.
+It is a fixed deposit scheme where you can withdraw your deposit to the extent of your need and leave the remaining amount undisturbed to earn your interest at the contracted rate.